COVID19Tracking/website/README.md

 This repository is for the project's **website**: https://covidtracking.com/.

+## History

+A full write-up on the history of the website is availble in the [HISTORY.md](/blob/master/CONTRIBUTING.md) file.

 ## Documentation

 Additional documentation can be found [at our documentation and Storybook website](https://covid19tracking.github.io/website-docs).